 Final Thoughts – Rainy Day Gardening

 Inside or outside, you can find lots of gardening activities in the rain.
+Consider the crafts or actual rainy garden chores and projects.

 My favorite rainy day gardening activities are planting and weeding.
 The rain seems to help jumpstart new plants and give seeds a good start in life.